renehorstmann/JumpHare/README.md

 René Horstmann

 ## Licence
+The game ane its assets are licenced under GPLv3, see LICENCE.
-This project is licensed under the MIT License - see the LICENSE file for details
+The [some](https://github.com/renehorstmann/some) framework is under MIT licence, see someLICENCE.